admin-remix/Chromebook-Getter-Docs/docs/set-chromebooks/README.md

 ## How To Use

-* Add-ons -> Chromebook Getter -> Set Chromebooks Meta Data.
+* Add-ons -> Chromebook Getter -> Chromebook Actions -> Set Chromebooks Meta Data.
 * Confirm that you want to update the device using the dialog box.
 * Wait for confirmation dialog box.